pursuit-curriculum/unit-full-stack-web-development/intro-to-internet-and-servers/README.md

 # Intro to the Internet and Servers

+## Introduction

 Typically, when software engineers begin learning about the internet, they start with the front end of a website and spend less time focusing on the back end.
 In this unit, you will focus on back-end and full-stack web development.

 The back end of an application is made up of servers and databases.
 Without a robust back-end application, a front-end application is only capable of statically displaying information.
 While it can be interactive for a user, it cannot store data or handle unknown requests.
 In this lesson, you will learn how these two sides of applications interact with one another.

+## Learning Objectives

+By the end of this lesson, you should be able to:

+- Define clients, servers, and databases.
+- Define the basic components of the internet.
+- Describe the request-response cycle.
+- Identify the key components of an HTTP request.
+- Identify the key components of an HTTP response.

+---

 ## Components of the internet